XAPK / APKM / APKS / AAB Decompiler

 Explore the decompiled Java source, resources, and manifest.

-XAPK vs APK vs AAB
+XAPK vs APKM vs APKS vs APK vs AAB

 Android uses several package formats, each serving a different purpose:

-How XAPK Decompilation Works
+How Split APK Decompilation Works

 The decompilation process converts Dalvik bytecode (DEX files) back into readable Java source code, decodes binary XML resources, and extracts all bundled assets.
 The result is a browsable file tree that closely mirrors the original project structure.